Chart Color Schemes

 Merriwa is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Merriwa's dwellings, as per the latest Census, consisted of 76.0% houses and 24.0% other dwellings.
-In contrast, Perth metro had 92.2% houses and 7.8% other dwellings.
-Home ownership in Merriwa was at 19.1%, with mortgaged dwellings at 51.2% and rented ones at 29.7%.
-The median monthly mortgage repayment in Merriwa was $1,500, lower than Perth metro's $1,898.
-Median weekly rent in Merriwa was $330, compared to Perth metro's $350.
-Nationally, Merriwa's mortgage repayments were significantly lower at $1,500 versus the Australian average of $1,863, and rents were substantially below the national figure of $375 at $330.
+In Merriwa, as per the latest Census evaluation, 76.0% of dwellings were houses, with the remaining 24.0% comprising semi-detached homes, apartments, and other types.
+This compares to Perth metro's figures of 77.8% houses and 22.1% other dwellings.
+Home ownership in Merriwa stood at 19.1%, with mortgaged dwellings accounting for 51.2% and rented properties making up 29.7%.
+The median monthly mortgage repayment in the area was $1,500, lower than Perth metro's average of $1,907.
+Weekly rent in Merriwa was recorded at $330, compared to Perth metro's $350.
+Nationally, Merriwa's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing